Archived and Shelved Work

 Multiple QR-Code Verification Method

 A security concept for multi-step QR-based verification intended for lower-cost authentication flows.
-It never moved past the grant-seeking stage, but the idea came from a real concern about how weaker transaction environments handle identity and trust.
+It never moved past the grant-seeking stage, but the idea came from a real concern about identity in weaker transaction environments.

 What carried forward: Security ideas become more interesting when they can widen access rather than only raise technical sophistication.